Skip to main content

 Days 7-14: The transformation

-I broke my own rule on day twelve and opened the jar.
-Just for a second.
-Just to taste.
+I broke my own rule on day twelve and tasted it.

-I sealed the jar and forced myself to wait one more week.
+I sealed the jar and waited one more week.

 Day 21: Blending day

 Three weeks.
-The bubbling had nearly stopped—a sign that the bacteria had consumed most of the available sugars and the fermentation was approaching equilibrium.
+The bubbling had nearly stopped.
 The mash had settled to about two-thirds of its original volume.
-The color was a deep, warm red-brown.
-The smell was intoxicating: tangy, complex, with caramel-like sweetness beneath the sourness.
+The color was deep red-brown.
+The smell was tangy and a little sweet.

-It was extraordinary.
-Not because I had done anything skillful—the recipe was almost insultingly simple.
-It was extraordinary because the bacteria had done something that no amount of cooking, blending, or seasoning could replicate.
-They had taken raw peppers and salt and produced a sauce with:
+It was good because the bacteria had done the work.
+They had taken raw peppers and salt and made a sauce with:

 • Depth: Layers of flavor that unfolded over several seconds